 Millions of doses of the vaccine have been used and it has a very good safety record.
-Children can sometimes get a sore leg/arm where the injection was given.
-Some may develop a small lump where the needle was put in, this is normal and may last some weeks.
+Children can sometimes get a sore leg or arm where the injection was given.
+Some may develop a small lump where the needle was put in.
+This is normal and may last some weeks.
 It does not need any treatment.
-They may also get a raised temperature

-(fever) over 37.5°C, seem unsettled and may not want to eat much.
-If your child has a raised temperature and appears unwell keep your child cool by:
+They may also get a raised temperature (fever) over 38°C, seem unsettled and may not want to eat much.
+If your child has a raised temperature and appears unwell, keep them cool by:

-- making sure they don't have too many layers of clothes or blankets on, and - giving them plenty of cool drinks
+- making sure they don't have too many layers of clothes or blankets on, and - · giving them plenty of cool drinks.

-A dose of the correct strength paracetamol liquid may help reduce your child's fever.
+A dose of the correct-strength paracetamol liquid may help reduce your child's fever.
 Read the instructions on the bottle very carefully.
 You may need to give another dose four to six hours later.

-If you are worried about your child after the immunisation you should speak to your health visitor, doctor or practice nurse or call NHS Direct Wales on 0845 4647 or visit www.nhsdirect.wales.nhs.uk
+If you are worried about your child after the vaccination you should speak to your health visitor, doctor or practice nurse or call NHS 111 Wales on 0845 4647 or 111 if available in your area.